 Each issue of Arborescences explores a specific topic and proposes substantial, peer-reviewed articles in French or English, edited by a renowned specialist.

 Available in open access on Erudit.org’s platform, Arborescences is affiliated with the French Studies Department of the University of Toronto, where it was founded in 2010.

 All articles are reviewed anonymously by two peers.

-The author reserves all copyrights as well as the rights to publish with no restrictions.
-The author is free to republish (auto-archiving) the official version produced by the journal (postprint) provided that he or she indicates the reference to the journal and provides a link containing the journal’s original place of publication (Erudit platform).
+The author preserves all copyrights as well as the rights to publish with no restrictions.
+The author is free to republish (auto-archiving) the official version produced by the journal (post-print) provided that he or she indicates the reference to the journal and provides a link containing the journal’s original place of publication (Erudit platform).

-The journal only accepts for publication articles or proposals of article that have been solicited by the editors.
+The journal only accepts papers or paper proposals that have been solicited by the editors.
 The journal provides the solicited authors with the style sheet.